 If you have a bunion, there’s a good chance you’ve been dreading the very real possibility that, sooner or later, you’ll end up needing to put your foot on a surgical table.
 You may have even resigned yourself to that fate—and as a result, you might be dragging your feet (metaphorically speaking) when it comes to seeing a podiatrist about your bunion.

-But here’s something you should know: waiting until your bunion is large and extremely painful is the last thing you want to do.
+But here’s something you should know: waiting until your bunion is large and extremely painful is the absolute last thing you want to do.

 We consider surgery to be a last resort for bunions, and the truth is that there’s often quite a lot you can do to ease your bunion pain—and even slow its progression—well before surgery enters the picture.
 You may even be able to delay the need for surgery indefinitely!

+In fact, we even have a number of products available in-store and online that may be able to provide you with some relief.
 And the earlier you start to pursue these non-surgical alternatives, the more likely they are to help you.

-What Are My Bunion Treatment Options Before Surgery?
+What Are My Conservative Treatment Options?